A look at the design, market and legacy of Victorian pottery

 How to tell:

 This one is fortunately quite easy to separate from the antique.
-The antique plates were glazed in shades of green.
-The reproductions are glazed in shades of blue.
+The antique plates were usually glazed in shades of green.
+The reproductions are always glazed in shades of blue.
 They are otherwise identical.
-It is ironic that the reproduction has given birth to a secondary reproduction of much poorer quality also glazed in shades of blue.
+It is ironic that the reproduction has given birth to a secondary reproduction which is worse than the first as well as a third worse than that and a fourth reproduction, all of much poorer quality also glazed in shades of blue.

 Antique Palissy majolica oyster plate